leaping96/initiating-lunarvim-mac/README.md

 sudo sh install.sh

-if any question, just press enter
+if you see any question, just press enter